 When teeth begin to touch each other, add daily flossing to the routine.
-With adult supervision, most children are able to brush their own teeth by the age of four, however, we recommend assisting your child at least once a day to ensure a thorough job.
+At Stoneybrook Dental we recommend helping your child under the age of 10 brush their teeth, every day and especially at night.
+We understand that the manual dexterity (proper hand/eye coordination) does not grow in a child until 10 years old so they will miss the back teeth if not monitored.
 You should continue to monitor their oral care throughout childhood.
 Remember that with your own healthy oral care habits, you can be an important role model for your child.

 What Else Do I Need to Know About Brushing?

-Have your child brush with a pea-sized dot of fluoride toothpaste.
-Fluoride will help strengthen the teeth against decay.
-Your child will go through toothbrushes quickly, so check the brush often and replace it when it is worn out.
+Have your child brush with no more than a pea-sized dot of toothpaste.
+Teach your child to brush slowly so they can be through.
+Your child will go through toothbrushes quickly if they brush too quickly, so check the brush often and replace it when it is worn out.
 Have the child hold the toothbrush at a 45-degree angle and brush gently back and forth with short strokes.
 Make sure to brush the outside, inside and chewing surfaces of each tooth.
 Teach your child to finish by brushing the tongue to freshen breath and remove bacteria.

 Why Are Primary (Baby) Teeth Important?

 Primary teeth are very important to your child’s development for a number of reasons.
 They encourage the development of the jaw bone and they reserve the space required for the permanent teeth that will follow.
 They also enable your child to chew solid food and assist in speech development.
 Moreover, they contribute to your child’s positive feelings about his or her appearance and help build confidence.